Abstract submission closed

 Shortlisting and presentation:

-A shortlist of three finalists will be expected to present their respective research as a 5 minute oral presentation at the meeting.
+A shortlist of three finalists will be expected to present their respective research as an oral presentation at the meeting.
 The judges will make the final decision regarding the Bron Award on the day.

 The judging panel will consist of an esteemed panel of Ophthalmologists with special interest in Ocular Surface.